Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

 Conversely, you may define the current pose as the new rest position (i.e.
-"apply" current transformations to the *Edit mode*), using the :menuselection:`Pose --> Apply Pose as Restpose` menu entry (or :kbd:`Ctrl-A` and confirm the pop-up dialog). **When you do so, the skinned objects/geometry is also reset to its default, undeformed state**, which generally means you'll have to skin it again.
+"apply" current transformations to the *Edit mode*), using the :menuselection:`Pose --> Apply Pose as Restpose` menu entry (or :kbd:`Ctrl-A` and confirm the pop-up dialog).
+When you do so, the skinned objects/geometry is **also** reset to its default, undeformed state, which generally means you'll have to skin it again.

 Whereas in *Edit mode*, you always see your armature in its rest position,